Nanuit Itillinga National Wildlife Area: Wildlife

-Polar Bear Pass National Wildlife Area has at least 54 species of birds and 11 Mammals that occupy the area.
+Polar Bear Pass National Wildlife Area has at least 54 species of birds and 11 mammals that occupy the area.
 Some of the mammals include lemmings, muskoxen, Peary caribou, walrus, polar bear, and ringed seal.
 30 of the 54 species of birds that occupy the area use it for breeding, including the red phalarope.
 The red phalarope migrates from various parts of the world to breed and nest in Canada.
-Due a high proportion of the global population being in Canada, Canada's responsibility for conservation of the species has been evaluated as very high.
+Due a high proportion of the global population being in Canada, the countries responsibility for conservation of the species has been evaluated as very high.
 Other prominent birds include waterfowl, brant goose, and shorebirds.

 Endangered species

-Polar Bear Pass National Wildlife Area is home to two endangered species: polar bears (Ursus Maritimus) and Peary caribou (Rangifer Tarandus Pearyi).
+Polar Bear Pass National Wildlife Area is home to two endangered species: polar bears (Ursus maritimus) and Peary caribou (Rangifer arcticus pearyi).

 Polar bears have been assessed as a species of special concern since 1991 by the Committee on the Status of Endangered Wildlife in Canada (COSEWIC).
 Polar bears are listed on the Federal Species at Risk Act (SARA) added in 2011.
-Polar bears are also protected under The Convention on International trade in Endangered Species (CITES).
+Polar bears are also protected under the Convention on International Trade in Endangered Species of Wild Fauna and Flora abbreviated to CITES.
 The assessment of the polar bears is in large part due to the increasing loss of sea ice that is a vital part of their habitat and hunting patterns.